OpenJDK: IcedTea and inclusion in software distributions

-distributions included IcedTea 6, based completely on free and open source code.
+distributions included IcedTea 6, based fully on free and open-source software.
 Fedora 9 was the first version to be shipped with IcedTea6, based on the OpenJDK6 sources from Sun rather than OpenJDK7.
 It was also the first to use OpenJDK for the package name (via the OpenJDK trademark agreement) instead of IcedTea.
 Ubuntu also first packaged IcedTea7 before later moving to IcedTea6.
 Packages for IcedTea6 were also created for Debian and included in Lenny.
 On July 12, 2008, Debian accepted OpenJDK-6 in unstable, and it later was included in stable.
 OpenJDK is also available on openSUSE, Red Hat Enterprise Linux and RHEL derivatives such as CentOS.

 In June 2008, Red Hat announced that the packaged binaries for OpenJDK on Fedora 9, built using IcedTea 6, had passed the Technology Compatibility Kit tests and could claim to be a fully compatible Java 6 implementation.
-In July 2009, an IcedTea 6 binary build for Ubuntu 9.04 passed all of the compatibility tests in the Java SE 6 TCK.
+In July 2009, an IcedTea 6 binary build for Ubuntu 9.04 passed all of the compatibility tests in the Java SE 6 Technology Compatibility Kit (TCK).

 Since August 2008, OpenJDK 7 is usable on macOS and other BSD variants.

 On Android Nougat, OpenJDK replaced the now-discontinued Apache Harmony as the Java libraries in the source code of the mobile operating system.
 Google was in a legal dispute with Oracle over claims of copyright and patent infringement through its use of re-implementations of copyrighted Java APIs via Harmony.
 While also stating that this change was to create a more consistent platform between Java on Android and other platforms, the company admitted that the switch was motivated by the lawsuit, arguing that Oracle had authorized its use of the OpenJDK code by licensing it under the GPL.